cbhavesh1802-dev/subscription-revenue-churn-analytics/README.md

 ## Key Findings

-- MRR trend shows revenue trajectory across the full customer base over time (outputs/mrr_trend.csv)
+- MRR trend shows revenue trajectory across the full customer base over time
-- Churn varies sharply by plan tier -- Basic plan customers churn at ~55%, compared to ~25% for Pro -- a clear signal that plan value/stickiness differs by tier (outputs/churn_by_plan.csv)
+- Churn varies sharply by plan tier -- Basic plan customers churn at ~55%, compared to ~25% for Pro -- a clear signal that plan value/stickiness differs by tier
-- Cohort retention curves show how each signup months customers retain over their first N months, the standard SaaS retention view (outputs/cohort_retention.csv)
+- Cohort retention curves show how each signup month's customers retain over their first N months, the standard SaaS retention view
-- Monthly churn rate tracks the rate of customer loss month over month, useful for spotting seasonal or campaign-driven spikes (outputs/monthly_churn_rate.csv)
+- Monthly churn rate tracks the rate of customer loss month over month, useful for spotting seasonal or campaign-driven spikes

 ## Charts